 Note: This message is displayed if (1) your browser is not standards-compliant or (2) you have you disabled CSS.
 Read our Policies for more information.

-In the most recent IURC survey of residential electric utility rates, Indiana Michigan Power (I&M) ranked tenth-highest among the 14 electric utilities under the IURC’s jurisdiction.
+In the most recent IURC survey of residential electric utility rates, Indiana Michigan Power (I&M) ranked seventh among the 14 electric utilities under the IURC’s jurisdiction.

-As of July 2014, approximately 94 percent of a typical I&M residential customer’s bill paid the base rate (which traditionally covers most infrastructure and operating/maintenance costs) with the remaining six percent being recovered through rate adjustment “trackers,” as described below.*
+As of July 2015, approximately 86 percent of a typical I&M residential customer’s bill paid the base rate (which traditionally covers most infrastructure and operating/maintenance costs) with the remaining 14 percent being recovered through rate adjustment “trackers,” as described below.*

 The OUCC appealed the Commission's order to the Indiana Court of Appeals.
 The court upheld the order on March 11, 2014.

 I&M received IURC approval for its Life Cycle Management (LCM) project at its D.C.
 Cook Nuclear Plant in Bridgman, Michigan on July 17, 2013, including rate recovery of approximately $1.146 billion over the long term.
-I&M will be allowed to recover these costs through a new "tracker," with the first recovery request now pending.
+I&M is recovering these costs through a new tracker.

 Approximately 65 percent of Cook’s energy is dedicated to Indiana customers.
 For more information on this case, visit www.in.gov/oucc/2710.htm.